 - Airbags that fail to deploy

-Whether your car crash can be traced to negligence from a driver, a manufacturer, a construction company, or another organization, a skilled attorney for car accidents can help you hold the responsible party accountable.
-We can help you secure the damages you need from the person or group that caused your injury.
+Whether or not your car crash can be traced to negligence from a driver, a manufacturer, a construction company, or another organization, a skilled car accident attorney can help you hold the responsible party accountable.
+We can help you secure the damages you need recover.

-Alcohol or drug use simply do not mix with driving.
-This includes not only illegal substances, but also many prescription and over-the-counter medications.
+Alcohol or drug use simply does not mix with driving.
+This includes not only illegal substances but also many prescription and over-the-counter medications.
 An impaired driver is a dangerous driver.

 Driving faster than the legal limit increases the danger of losing control of the car, and it also increases the force of the impact in a crash, increasing the likelihood of catastrophic injuries or death.
 Excessive speed is a factor in a third of all highway accidents.